 Device Compatibility

-If you want to easily connect any WiFi-enabled device to your VPN, I recommend you try one of the best VPNs for routers in this list.
+Setting it up on your router could solve this, as you’d be able to protect all your devices.
+To connect any WiFi-enabled device to your VPN, I recommend you try one of the best VPNs for routers in this list.

 Simultaneous Device Connections